8 Saltwater Fish NOT For beginners

 If you want to have a Powder Blue tang in your aquarium, you will need to plan everything else around it.
 These fish have a few main problems that you need to know.
 First, they require a large tank.
 Powder Blue tangs can grow to be quite large, so a big tank is required which beginner hobbyists don’t generally set up for their first tank.
 Second, they are susceptible to attracting a disease known as white spot disease or ich.
-It is very common for them to get ich and for that reason, many people decide not to keep them.
-Third, they are very picky eaters and sometimes will go long periods without eating anything.
+It is very common for them to get sick and for that reason, many people decide not to keep them.
+Third, they are very picky eaters and will sometimes go long periods without eating anything.
 They are not recommended for beginners.

 3. Six Line Wrasse

 The Six Line wrasse is a very active fish that is fun to watch.
 They are also very colorful and hardy.
-Sound like a great fish to have right?
+Sounds like a great fish to have, right?
 Not so much.
 The problems with the Six Line wrasse start right away when you first get it.
 They sometimes don’t acclimate very well to a new tank and take a while to settle in.
-For the first few weeks to a couple of months, they may seem fine in your tank, and then one day they can snap and starting bullying and taking out other fish in your tank.
+For the first few weeks to a couple of months, they may seem fine in your tank, and then one day they can snap and start bullying and taking out other fish in your tank.
 They become very territorial and will not tolerate any other tank inhabitants.
 This 1 fish can cause a huge amount of problems and should be avoided for beginners.

 Many Damselfish are commonly found in saltwater tanks.
 They are very hardy, active and inexpensive to purchase.
 Some hobbyists will use damsels as the first fish put in the tank when cycling a new tank.
 I don’t agree with this as it is unfair to the fish, but many people do it.
 The problem with Damselfish is that they are very territorial and aggressive.
 They are known for bullying other tankmates and can also attack and bite you if your hand is in the tank.
 With an established tank and proper tankmates, certain Damsels can be a nice fish to have.
 For example, the yellowtail damsels seem to be not aggressive.
 But for the most part, they are just a huge nuisance.